ContextVM/nutoff-wallet/README.md

 ## Configuration

-The server uses environment variables for configuration.
+The server uses environment variables for configuration with sensible defaults.
 All configuration is optional - if no seed is provided, a secure BIP-39 mnemonic will be automatically generated and saved to a `.env` file.

 ### Environment Variables